 The short term effects on indoor air quality are the second.
 This includes smoke inhalation and immediate respiratory reactions.
 With the increase of carbon dioxide and particulate matter levels as a direct result of the fires, the air quality in the surrounding area is compromised.
 On the plus side, long term effects, are relatively low according to the experts.

-In light of this, Airthings wanted to dive into the few things you can do to protect against wildfire air issues at home.
+In light of this, Airthings dive into the few things you can do to protect against wildfire air issues at home.

-Atmospheric particulates are createdfrom things like forest fires, volcanoes and the burning of fossil fuels.
+Atmospheric particulates are created from things like forest fires, volcanoes and the burning of fossil fuels.
 Fine particulates such as PM2.5 can get into the lungs and cause cardiovascular problems.
-Check the amount of PM2.5 in the outdoor air through the Airthings Dashboard (freely available to all Wave customers) and avoid overexposure.
+Check the amount of PM2.5 in the outdoor air through the Airthings Dashboard (freely available to all Wave, Wave Plus & Wave Mini customers) and avoid overexposure.